 On April 22, 1970, 20 million Americans—10 percent of the US population at the time—took to the streets of hundreds of cities and to college campuses to protest both deliberate and unintentional disregard for the health of the environment and to demand a more sustainable way forward for our planet.

 The first Earth Day is credited with launching the modern environmental movement and is now recognized as the planet’s largest civic event.

 Climate change represents the biggest challenge to the future of humanity and the life-support systems that make our world habitable.earthday.org

 Earth Day creates a shared focal point and a reminder that we need our environment and it needs us.
 The very first one led to a wave of unprecedented action.
 It heralded the passage of landmark environmental laws in the United States, including the Clean Air Act, Clean Water Act, and Endangered Species Act, as well as the creation of the Environmental Protection Agency (EPA).
 Many countries followed suit and enacted similar laws.

 In 2016, the United Nations chose Earth Day as the day when the historic Paris Agreement on climate change was signed into force.
 So the short answer to whether the day makes a difference is a resounding all-caps YES.
 By working together, we have made a difference and will continue to do so.

-Today, Earth Day is an international celebration of the environment.
-Outside, spring has sprung!
-But with the 50th anniversary of Earth Day upon us, we are sheltering in place, practicing self-quarantine in the face of the novel coronavirus.
+It was the 50th anniversary of Earth Day and we were sheltering in place, practicing self-quarantine in the face of the novel coronavirus pandemic.
 Therefore, 2020 took to the internet with Earth Day Live.

 Find out what events are happening near you, online, and around the world at Earthday.org.